 ArtYard is a contemporary art center founded by a group of artists, filmmakers, curators, and writers.
 Located in Frenchtown, NJ, we are about an hour’s drive from NYC and Philadelphia.
-Construction of a theater and renovation of our buildings will be our primary focus in the coming year.
-Interim film, performance and art adventures will take place in a designated space until construction is complete.
+Our new state-of-the-art new building is currently under construction.
 Here are more details about our current campus.
 Here is the story about how ArtYard was born.

 Jill Kearney is a writer, visual artist, and a former journalist and film executive.
 She is the daughter of artists who founded The Contemporary Art Workshop, an art center housed in a rambling former dairy factory in Chicago, Illinois.
 As a child, she spent many formative summers in Provincetown, Mass, where local arts institutions anchored a diverse community of artists, writers, and fishermen.
 She graduated from Harvard with a degree in English and Creative Writing, worked in Hollywood as a creative executive at Francis Coppola’s Zoetrope Studios, served as west coast editor of American Film and Premiere Magazine, and later ran the Tribeca Film Center-based offices of Los Angeles film producer Art Linson.
 She married Stephen McDonnell, founder of Applegate Farms Organic and Natural Meats, moved to Bucks County PA, worked briefly on the sausage line wearing a white cap, raised three strong and capable children, and sat on the board of Applegate Farms.
 Before launching ArtYard she produced theater, dance, and literary events in a cavernous unheated barn in Bucks County PA, where she developed a deep appreciation for the practice of art as a collaborative enterprise.

 Artistic Director & Curator